kwshi/thurston/src/component/app/Readme.md

 **Riemann's mapping theorem** states the following.
 Suppose $U$ is a non-empty, proper open subset of $ℂ$ and that $U$ is simply-connected, and let $z₀,z₁∈U$.
 Then there exists a unique biholomorphism $ϕ\colon U→𝔻$ (where $𝔻$ is the unit disk), with the property that $ϕ(z₀)=0$, and $ϕ(z₁)$ lands on the positive-real axis.

-**Thurston's conjecture** (also sometimes known as the **discrete Riemann mapping theorem**) provides an insightful (and pretty!) construction/visualization of the Riemann mapping theorem, proceeding roughly as follows:
+**Thurston's conjecture** (also sometimes known as the **discrete/finite Riemann mapping theorem**) provides an insightful (and pretty!) construction/visualization of the Riemann mapping theorem, proceeding roughly as follows:

 1. Given a (bounded) domain $U$, approximately triangulate $U$ via a hexagonal circle-packing of radius $ϵ$.